Make your commute a journey of discovery

 How are stories selected for the Litnav app?

-Litnav is produced in partnership between Toru Interactive (App Developers), Comma Press (Short Story Publishers) and Literature Across Frontiers (Promotional Organisation for Literature In Translation).
+Litnav is produced in partnership between Toru Digital (App Developers), Comma Press (Short Story Publishers) and Literature Across Frontiers (Promotional Organisation for Literature In Translation).
 Some of the stories featured on Litnav were written during the 'Tramlines' project - a writers' exchange programme coordinated by LAF - while others were written as part of Comma Press' 'Reading the City' series of short story books.
 More at www.commapress.co.uk.

 div>